Pho is a popular Vietnamese noodle soup consisting of broth, rice noodles, vegetables and meat.

 1 cheesecloth tied around: 2 cinnamon sticks, 2 star anise pods, 1 rib coarsely chopped lemongrass, 2 inch coarsely chopped piece ginger

-1 1/2 pounds London broil, well chilled, sliced very thin
+1 1/2 pounds London broil, well chilled, sliced very thin (vegetarian: use strips of seitan and/or diced firm tofu)

 2 cups soy bean sprouts